meta-llama/llama-recipes/demo_apps/whatsapp_llama2.md

-# Building Llama-enabled WhatsApp Chatbot
+# Building a Llama-enabled WhatsApp Chatbot

-This note summarizes how to build a Llama-enabled WhatsApp chatbot demo app.
+This step-by-step tutorial shows the complete process of building a Llama-enabled WhatsApp chatbot.
 A demo video of using the iOS WhatsApp to send a question to a test phone number and receive the Llama 2 generated answer is [here](https://drive.google.com/file/d/1fZDaOsvyE1yrNGETV-e0SvL14BYeAI6R/view).

 ## Overview